Paresh1879/Pybot/README.md

 ## Deployment

-The Pybot chatbot is deployed on Azure App Service using Flask.
-Flask allows Pybot to handle HTTP requests and responses, enabling it to interact with users over the web.
-You can access Pybot through the following link: [Pybot Chatbot](https://python-pybot.azurewebsites.net/)
+1 .
+The Pybot chatbot is deployed on Azure App Service using Flask - [Pybot Chatbot](https://python-pybot.azurewebsites.net/)

+2 .
+Also deployed the app to  [Google Cloud Run](https://pybot-5luligtdcq-uc.a.run.app/)

 ## Usage